Tim2othy/spacegame/working-on.md

 # Code Hygiene
 - Add docstrings where reasonable

-# Bugs
-- SCREEN_HEIGHT and WIDTH are only allowed to go up to 30_918
-- higher restitution causes collisions to deal more damadge, which probably shouln't be the case
--

 # Obvious needs
 - Give everything good collision detection and world border detection